Having trouble exposing your images on bright, clear, sunny days? Well, the Sunny 16 Rule is a photography trick that could really help you out.

 As the name suggests, it’s for shooting outdoors on sunny days using an f/16 aperture.
-Our article teaches you even more about the famous Sunny 16 rule.
+It’s a helpful device to ensure you never over-exposure your images in bright sunlight.

-In the past, the Sunny f/16 rule or 16 rule was a must-have in a film photographer’s bag of tricks.
+In the past, the Sunny f/16 rule or 16 rule was a must-know technique for film photographers.
 This photography rule acts as a metering system when you don’t have a light meter.

 But now, built-in light meters are present in every device.
 It’s in everything from camera phones to pro-grade mirrorless cameras.